SpaceX NROL-76 Falcon 9 Full Thrust

 Core B1032

 The first stage of the Falcon 9 rocket landed at LZ-1.
-Booster B1032 last launched 01/31/2018 and has seen 1 successful launches and landings.
+Reusable booster B1032 last flew on 01/31/2018 and has completed 1 successful launch and landing missions.
 Survived water landing on a non-recovery launch, SpaceX couldn't tug it back to port, so they hired a company to destroy it.

 Landing Zone 1 - LZ-1